qualcomm-linux/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

 To sync and build real-time Linux, see :ref:`Build real-time Linux image <section_k51_23b_wbc_vinayjk_06-26-24-1344-54-418>`.

-.. note:: Real-time kernel is not supported on QCS5430.

 .. _section_qct_b5g_s1c_vinayjk_03-12-24-127-51-384:

 How to migrate from previous release to next release?